 Three Card Poker is often known for its slow pace of play and it’s low variance nature, meaning that you could spend hours at a table without putting your whole bankroll in too much danger.
-But, don’t let that fool you as there re chances in which you can take to win some serious money from Three Card Poker.
+But, don’t let that fool you as there are chances which you can take to win some serious money from Three Card Poker.
 The game may not be as popular as it once was, but you will still often find it within land based casinos and online.

 How to play 3 Card Poker